 The Regulations do not require the advance approval of advertising.
-However, the MHRA has the power under section 304 of the Regulations to issue a notice requiring a marketing authorisation holder to supply copies of advertisements prior to publication and not to use those advertisements until they have been approved.
+However, the MHRA has the power under section 304 of the Regulations to issue a notice requiring any person concerned with the publication of advertisements relating to medicinal products to supply copies of advertisements prior to publication and not to use those advertisements until they have been approved.
 It is a criminal offence to fail to comply with such a notice.
 Circumstances in which pre-use vetting may be required include: (i) where a newly licensed product subject to intensive monitoring is placed on the market; (ii) where a product is a reclassified product, for example, from prescription-only to pharmacy; or (iii) where previous advertising for a product has breached the Regulations.
 Pre-use vetting may also be requested as a result of a major new indication for use or where there are safety concerns.
 In addition, the MHRA has committed to vet initial advertising for all new active substances.